Customizations

 Customization rules comprise of a list of directives (instructions) to the features in 42Crunch Platform, such as API Security Audit and API Conformance Scan, on how they should behave: what to test or not, what is expected behavior in your particular circumstances, or how to consider the results.

 Tags are the mechanism for applying the customizations to your APIs.
 When you define your customizations, you also define the tags that go with those customizations.
 Then, to apply those customizations to your APIs, you tag each API with the tag for the customization you want.
-You can only apply one audit and one scan rule to an API.
-This makes it easier to understand the results from the audit or scan and and prevents unpredictable combinations of directives for the same feature.
-However, organization administrators can control the handling of default rules in their organization.
+Each category:tag pair can apply only a single customization.

 The screenshot shows four customizatios rules, three for audit and one for scan.
 On the right, details of one of the rules are shown.